noamba/SB_NLP/README.txt

 FLASK

-NOTE: the flask server is not for production, leave it on port 500 for now.
+NOTE: the flask server is not for production, leave it on port 5000 for now.
         When insatlling a production server switch to port 8080

 To run flask dev server, issue:
-    export FLASK_APP=web.py
+    export FLASK_APP=app.main
     source venv/bin/avtivate
     flask run